News/Blog

 A new lawsuit accuses Yale New Haven Hospital of failing to prevent drug tampering that left ICU patients in severe pain.
 Families of the affected patients are now seeking justice.

-Negligence Suit Against Health Authorities Dismissed for Lack of Legal Meri
+Negligence Suit Against Health Authorities Dismissed for Lack of Legal Merit

 A negligence lawsuit filed by a Métis woman against BC’s Northern and First Nations Health Authorities has been dismissed by the Supreme Court of British Columbia.
 The court found the claim to be “long, prolix, and unclear,” ultimately ruling it failed to disclose a reasonable cause of action.